integritychain/fips205/README.md

 ## Notes

-* This crate is fully functional and corresponds to the final/released FIPS 205.
+* This crate is fully functional and corresponds to the final/released FIPS 205, including the pre-hash variants which formalize methods for signing a hash of the message instead of the message itself (along with metadata about the hasher used).
 * Constant-time assurances target the source-code level only, and are a work in progress.
 * Note that FIPS 205 places specific requirements on randomness per section 3.1, hence the exposed `RNG`.
 * Requires Rust **1.70** or higher.
 The minimum supported Rust version may be changed in the future,